Skip to main content

 MDEA natural gas scrubber

-In the absorber, the natural gas is countercurrently passed through the washing liquid, which becomes enriched with the interfering components.
+In the absorber, the natural gas is passed countercurrently through the washing liquid, which becomes enriched with the interfering components.
 At the top end of the absorber, the purified natural gas exits.
+The

 H2S and CO2 contaminated MDEA (rich amine) is transferred to the so-called stripper after washing.
 In the stripping process, the washing solution is heated, causing the sour gases to desorb.
 The regenerated MDEA (lean amine) is then cooled, filtered, and returned to absorption.